 It’s tempting to follow ‘simple’ sizing charts on Amazon and to assume that you’ll buy the right chest size for your dog.
 However, get a size too small and your pup will feel restricted – so you’d better get those measurements down pat pretty fast with a measuring tape.

-How should a Dog Coat Fit?
+How Should a Dog Coat or Jacket Fit?

+Measuring a dog for a coat is simple enough.
 The whole length measurement of a dog coat should run from the base of the neck to the base of the tail.
 This tends to be the main measurement that sets dog coats apart, but you also need to consider their neck circumference, as well as their girth.

 Firstly, measure the length of your dog from the base of their neck to the base of their tail, and take down the measurement in cm and inches (just in case).
 You’ll need to keep these measurements to hand when you consult any sizing guide or chart.

-Your dogs neck measurement is important as this is where your dog might feel restricted with a small size of coat.
+Your dog’s neck measurement is important as this is where your dog might feel restricted with a small size of coat.
 So, once you have your back length, measure the circumference around your dog’s neck.

 Then, you’ll need to measure the girth of your dog.
 To do this, you need to measure your dog’s chest at its widest.
 You’ll find this easy to do just behind their front legs.